USS Triton (SSRN-586): General characteristicsTriton was a first-generation U.S. nuclear-powered submarine, along with , , , and (and her three sisters). While serving as fully operational units of the U.S. Navy, the vessels also played key developmental roles. Nautilus introduced the use of nuclear power for ship propulsion. Seawolf utilized a liquid-metal nuclear reactor using liquid sodium as an alternative heat exchange medium to pressurized water. Halibut was the first nuclear-powered submarine to perform a strategic nuclear deterrence patrol armed with Regulus cruise missiles. The Skate-class submarines were the first nuclear-powered submarine class with more than one boat built. Tritons unique contribution to the development of nuclear power for naval propulsion was her dual reactor plant, which provided the speed required for radar picket missions.

-Radar picket submarines (Navy classification "SSR") were developed during the post-war period to provide intelligence information, electronic surveillance, and fighter aircraft interception control for forward-deployed naval forces.
-Unlike destroyers used as radar picket ships during World War Two, these submarines could avoid attack by submerging if detected.
-The U.S. Navy's MIGRAINE program involved converting existing fleet submarines into radar picket vessels, and the Navy also ordered two purpose-built Diesel-electric SSRs, Sailfish and Salmon.
+Radar picket submarines (Navy classification "SSR") were developed after World War Two to provide intelligence information, electronic surveillance, and fighter aircraft interception control for forward-deployed naval forces.
+Unlike destroyers used as radar picket ships during the war, these submarines could avoid attack by submerging if detected.
+The U.S. Navy's MIGRAINE program involved converting existing fleet submarines into radar picket vessels, and the Navy also ordered two purpose-built diesel-electric SSRs, Sailfish and Salmon.
 However, these were incapable of sustaining the high submerged or surfaced speeds necessary to operate with fast carrier task forces and therefore unsuitable to the task.

 Nuclear power offered the only possible solution.
 Triton was designed in the mid-1950s as a radar picket submarine capable of operating at high speed, on the surface, in advance of an aircraft carrier task force.
 Triton's high speed came from her twin-reactor nuclear propulsion plant, with a designed speed, surfaced and submerged, of 28 kn.
-On 27 September 1959, Triton achieved "well in excess of" 30 kn during her initial sea trials.
+On 27 September 1959, Triton achieved "well in excess of" 30 kn during her initial sea trials.Largess and Horwitz.
+"USS Triton: The Ultimate Submersible," pp. 178 and 180.

 To meet her radar picket role, Triton's main air search radar initially used the AN/SPS-26, the U.S. Navy's first electronically scanned, three-dimensional search radar which was laboratory tested in 1953.
 The first set was installed on board the destroyer leader Norfolk prior to its installation on board Triton in 1959.
 Since it was scanned electronically in elevation, the AN/SPS-26 set did not need a separate height-finding radar.
 A submarine version of SPS-26, designated BPS-10, was under development, and it was slated for installation on Triton.
 To process her radar, electronic, and air traffic data, Triton had a Combat Information Center (CIC) located in a separate air control compartment, situated between Triton's reactor and operations compartments.